-Paxlovid reduces risk of long Covid, Veterans Affairs study finds - Local News 8
+Paxlovid reduces risk of long COVID, Veterans Affairs study finds - Local News 8

 By Jamie Gumbrecht, CNN

-Paxlovid, the antiviral pill that reduces the risk of hospitalization and death from Covid-19, also reduces the risk of long Covid, according to a new study by researchers at the US Department of Veterans Affairs.
+Paxlovid, the antiviral pill that reduces the risk of hospitalization and death from COVID-19, also reduces the risk of long COVID-19, according to a new study by researchers at the US Department of Veterans Affairs.

 The study was posted to the preprint server medRxiv and hasn’t been peer-reviewed or published in a medical journal.